Symphony No. 41 (Mozart): Instrumentation

+History

-Symphony No. 41 is the last of a set of three that Mozart composed in rapid succession during the summer of 1788.
-No. 39 was completed on 26 June and No. 40 on 25 July.
-Nikolaus Harnoncourt argues that Mozart composed the three symphonies as a unified work, pointing, among other things, to the fact that the Symphony No. 41, as the final work, has no introduction (unlike No. 39) but has a grand finale.
+The work is the final of a set of three symphonies Mozart composed in rapid succession during the summer of 1788: no. 39 was completed on 26 June and no. 40 on 25 July.
+Nikolaus Harnoncourt argues that Mozart composed the three as a unified work, pointing among other things to the fact that the Symphony No. 41, as the final work, has no introduction (unlike no. 39) but has a grand finale.

-Around the same time as he composed the three symphonies, Mozart was writing his piano trios in E major (K. 542), and C major (K. 548), his piano sonata No. 16 in C (K. 545) – the so-called Sonata facile – and a violin sonatina K. 547.
+Around the same time as he composed the three symphonies, Mozart was writing his piano trios in E major (K. 542) and C major (K. 548), his piano sonata No. 16 in C (K. 545)—the so-called Sonata facile, and a violin sonatina (K. 547).

-It is not known whether Symphony No. 41 was ever performed in the composer's lifetime.
-According to Otto Erich Deutsch, around this time Mozart was preparing to hold a series of "Concerts in the Casino" in a new casino in the Spiegelgasse owned by Philipp Otto.
+It is not known for certain whether the symphony was ever performed in the composer's lifetime.
+According to Otto Erich Deutsch, Mozart was preparing to hold a series of "Concerts in the Casino" around this time in a new casino in the Spiegelgasse owned by Philipp Otto.
 Mozart even sent a pair of tickets for this series to his friend Michael Puchberg.
-Historians have not determined whether the concert series was held, or was cancelled for lack of interest.
+Historians have not determined whether the concert series was held or was cancelled for lack of interest.
+However, the new symphony in C was performed at the Gewandhaus in Leipzig in 1789—at least according to its concert programme.

+The musicologist Elaine Sisman proposed that the symphony might have been a patriotic work.
+Its key and orchestration fit with the "Austrian tradition of grand C-major symphonies, scored for trumpets and drums, employing the fanfares and rhythmic gestures of the military, the throne, and even the church".
+She suggests that it may have been occasioned by the Austro-Turkish War of 1788–1791, pointing out that the day following the completion of the symphony, Mozart completed a patriotic song "Beim Auszug in das Feld" K.552.